-If the landlord has an agent acting for them, the landlord must give the tenant:
+If the rental provider has an agent acting for them, the rental provider must give the renter:

-- written notice of the agent’s full name, address and phone and fax numbers;
+- written notice of the agent’s full name, address for the service of documents and phone numbers;

 - a written statement as to whether the agent can authorise urgent repairs and the maximum cost of urgent repairs they may authorise; and

-- Failure to do so is an offence (s 66(3)).
-If this information changes, the landlord must notify the tenant within seven days.
-Failure to do so is an offence (s 66(4)).
+If this information changes, the rental provider must notify the renter within seven days.
+Failure to do so is an offence (s 66(4) RT Act).

-The landlord must give the tenant CAV’s written statement of the rights and duties of landlords and tenants (s 66(1) RT Act).
-This may be sent electronically if the renter has consented to this (s 66(1A)).
+CAV’s written statement of the rights and duties of rental providers and renters (s 66(1)); this may be sent electronically if the renter has consented to this (s 66(1A)).